-- A. Position patient supine (if possible), hyperextending the head. - B. Locate cricothyroid membrane and clean site thoroughly. - C. Stabilize cricoid and thyroid cartilages with one hand. - D. Insert needle/catheter at a 45° angle; gently aspirate with attached syringe while inserting. - E. When syringe is able to aspirate air, stop advancing needle. - F. Continue to advance catheter downward and withdraw needle. - G. Ventilate the patient allowing an inspiratory/expiratory ratio of 1:3. - H. Secure the device and auscultate lung fields. - I. Apply a 3-way stopcock to the end of the hose assembly when utilizing a Transtracheal Jet Insufflator.
+- A. Position patient supine (if possible), hyperextending the head. - B. Locate cricothyroid membrane and clean site thoroughly. - C. Stabilize cricoid and thyroid cartilages with one hand. - D. Puncture needle/catheter at a 90° angle and then change insertion angle to 45° up to the stopper; gently aspirate with attached syringe. - E. When syringe is able to aspirate air, stop advancing needle. - F. Remove the stopper from the cannula and advance the cannula only until the phlange is flush with the patient's neck.
+Remove the metal needle from the cannula.
+Remove the syringe. - G. Secure the cannula with the neck strap. - H. Apply connecting tube and attach to BVM and ventilate patient.